My obsession for the past two years has been economics, when I was introduced to Modern Monetary Theory on a debate board.

 The government creates dollars out of thin air for use in the economy.
 Those dollars enter the non-governmental sector by government spending.
 Dollars work their way through the economy a number of times until they are eventually hoarded, and those hoarded savings are largely converted into government bonds, either directly (by the savers) or indirectly (by banks).
 More deficit spending is then necessary to replace those hoarded dollars in order to keep the supply of dollars in circulation relatively steady, as demand dictates.

 This is simply an overview of the monetary accounting side of fiat currency economics.
-There are some policy implications that will be addressed in another article (some of which you can find in my previous articles, linked below).
+There are some policy implications that will be addressed in another article.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 John (author) from Cleveland, OH on April 11, 2015:

 Yes, Stan, bank loans create far more dollars than deficit spending does.
 Bonds are sold in response to demand, whether or not we are running a deficit.
 Investors were screaming for govt. bonds during the Clinton surpluses.

 stanfrommarietta on April 11, 2015:

 John, I'm getting to think that the banks have created far more money than deficit spending by the government has.
 I was led to that view when I discovered that in 2010 the banks only held 4% of the Public Debt, the Fed 9%, and the 87% rest by investors.
 You would think that if the national debt (which includes the Public Debt plus intragovernmental series bonds) were generated by the Treasury borrowing to cover deficit spending, that those securities would be at the banks.